 To rate a contributor, find the contributor from either the Sessions view...

 …or the video player (by clicking the blue play button), then select the appropriate number of stars for the contributor.

 2. If you give a one or two-star rating to a contributor, the following dialog box opens for you to provide a reason for your rating:

 We provide the option to rate a contributor’s performance based on how helpful they were for your test.
 To provide you with the best possible feedback, your tests will be distributed to highly rated contributors first.
 For this reason, we encourage you to rate contributors often.

 Rate contributors using our five-star rating system:

-Five-star ratings are for contributors who provide honest and thorough feedback and successfully complete all of the tasks while speaking their thoughts out loud.
+Five-star ratings are for contributors who provide honest and thorough feedback, and successfully complete all of the tasks while speaking their thoughts aloud.

-One-star ratings should be reserved for contributors who completely failed to provide you with usable feedback.
-If you give a one- or two-star rating, you will be prompted to select one of these main reasons for the rating:
+One-star ratings should be reserved for contributors who completely fail to provide you with usable feedback.
+If you give a one or two-star rating, you will be prompted to select one of these main reasons for the rating:

 - Instructions weren’t followed

 - Speech was unclear or feedback was insufficient